ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 coordination with your onsite networking team to determine many of the configuration parameters, the type of tunnel and IP routing information.
 The parameters have to be in exact accordance for an operational VPN connection.
-Typically your onsite networking team will specify the configuration to match agreed corporate standards and provide you with the necessary IP address of the VPN gateway, and the subnet address ranges that can be accessed.
+Typically your onsite networking team will specify the configuration to match agreed corporate standards and provide you with the necessary IP address of the data center VPN gateway, and the subnet address ranges that can be accessed.

-Before commencing setup of the VPN, the IP addresses of the and subnet ranges must be determined and available for the data center VPN configuration and for the secure private network enclosure in the {{site.data.keyword.Bluemix_notm}}.
+Before commencing setup of the VPN, the IP addresses of the VPN gateways and IP network subnet ranges must be determined and available for the data center VPN configuration and for the secure private network enclosure in the {{site.data.keyword.Bluemix_notm}}.
 These are illustrated in the following figure, where the APP zone in the secure enclosure will be connected via the IPSec tunnel to systems in the ‘DC IP Subnet’ in the client data center.